Batman: Rise of Sin Tzu

-Batman: Rise of Sin Tzu is a 2003 action beat 'em up video game released for the Xbox, PlayStation 2, Game Boy Advance and GameCube consoles.
+Batman: Rise of Sin Tzu is a 2003 action beat 'em up video game released for the Xbox, PlayStation 2, Game Boy Advance, and GameCube consoles.
 It was developed and published by Ubi Soft in conjunction with Warner Bros.
 Interactive Entertainment and DC Comics.
-The game is based on the animated television series The New Batman Adventures and features most of the voice actors reprising their roles.
-The story follows the Batfamily (Batman, Nightwing, Batgirl, and Robin) as they face a new adversary, a superpowered Asian warlord known as Sin Tzu, on the anniversary of Batman's parents' murder.
+The game is based on the television series The New Batman Adventures and features its voice cast reprising their roles.
+The story follows the Bat-Family (Batman, Nightwing, Batgirl, and Robin) as they face a new adversary, a superpowered Asian warlord called Sin Tzu, on the anniversary of Batman's parents' murder.

-Batman: Rise of Sin Tzu received mixed reviews from critics.
-It was the final Batman game based on the DC Animated Universe.
+Batman: Rise of Sin Tzu was released in October 2003 to mixed reviews from critics.
+It was the final Batman video game based on the DC Animated Universe.

 Gameplay

 Batman: Rise of Sin Tzu is a beat 'em up where players control either Batman (voiced by Kevin Conroy), Batgirl (Tara Strong), Robin (Scott Menville), or Nightwing (Loren Lester).
 While it can be played solo, the game also features a two-player cooperative multiplayer mode.
 Players can unlock upgrades for their character, such as new fighting moves, by completing levels and advancing through the game's storyline.
 There is also a challenge mode in which players (either cooperatively or competitively) take on groups of thugs without a storyline.
-The game features four difficulty levels: 'Easy', 'Medium', 'Hard', and 'Dark Knight', with the latter being an unlockable bonus.
+The game features four difficulty settings: 'Easy', 'Medium', 'Hard', and 'Dark Knight', with the latter being an unlockable bonus.

 The GameCube version includes support with the Game Boy Advance cable.

 Plot

-On the anniversary of the murder of his parents, Thomas and Martha Wayne, Batman takes a visit to Crime Alley to pay his respects to them, when he spots several civilians being kidnapped.
-After subduing the kidnappers, Batman learns of massive prison breakouts at both Arkham Asylum and Stonegate Prison.
-Commissioner James Gordon (Bob Hastings) contacts Batman to meet him at the courthouse, but is attacked by Scarecrow (Jeffrey Combs) and overcome by his fear gas.
-After defeating Scarecrow, Batman is informed by Gordon, who has recovered from the fear toxin's effects, that Scarecrow is not the only supervillain who has escaped, and sets out to find the others.
+On the anniversary of the murder of his parents, Thomas and Martha Wayne, Batman visits Crime Alley to pay his respects to them when he spots several civilians being kidnapped.
+After subduing the kidnappers, Batman learns of prison breakouts at both Arkham Asylum and Stonegate Prison and is called by Commissioner James Gordon (Bob Hastings), who asks him to meet at the courthouse to discuss the situation.
+However, Gordon is attacked by the Scarecrow (Jeffrey Combs) and exposed to his fear toxin; after defeating the Scarecrow, Batman is told by Gordon that more supervillains have broken out of prison and sets out to find them.